graymalkin/EarlTheIRCbot/README.md

 EarlTheIRCbot
 =============

 My name is Earl!
 Sombody please take mercy and fork me into somthing better.

 # Prerequisites

 You will need [rebar](https://github.com/rebar/rebar) and [relx](https://github.com/erlware/relx).

 # Configuration
 Currently sevrers are compiled into Earl, this will change at some point, but for now the basic configuration can be found `earl.hrl`, and admins are defined in `earl.erl`.

 # Compiling
-To compile do `cd earl; erl -make`
+To compile do `cd earl; rebar compile`

 # Build
-To build, do `make --ignore-errors` (this is a work around, some day I'll fix it)
+To build, do `make`.
+This makes an executable in `_rel` which can be ran...

 # Run
 To run do `./_rel/earl/bin/earl console`